able-j/Breakout_AI_OpenAI-Gym/README.md

 `--render` : Renders the game

-`generations` : The number of generations
+`--generations` : The number of generations

 `--checkpoint` : Use a checkpoint to start the simulation